 You may be eligible to recover damages from an auto insurance provider after a whiplash injury in a car accident.
 Every driver in Texas must carry bodily injury insurance coverage of at least $30,000 per person and $60,000 per accident.
 Since Texas is a fault state, this insurance should cover your medical bills if another driver causes your car accident.
 The other driver will legally be responsible for paying for your whiplash injury up to his or her insurance policy’s maximum.
 If this is not enough, your auto insurance provider may cover the remaining costs.

 An insurance company may ask for proof before it will offer a settlement for whiplash.
 You may need to submit injury records, medical documents, x-rays, and treatment plans as proof of whiplash.
 Average settlements for whiplash and other neck injuries can range from $10,000 to $100,000 and over.
 The value of your claim can depend on many different factors.
 If the insurance company denies your claim or does not offer a fair amount, hire a lawyer to help you take your whiplash case to court.
-A lawsuit may be necessary to achieve the financial compensation you need.
+A personal injury claim may be necessary to achieve the financial compensation you need.